elastisys/compliantkubernetes/docs/user-guide/network-model.md

 !!!warning

-    Cert-manager's [DNS-01 issuers](https://cert-manager.io/docs/configuration/acme/dns01/) that talk to the internet will not work by default in Compliant Kubernetes due to restrictive Network Policies.
+    Cert-manager's [DNS-01 issuers](https://cert-manager.io/docs/configuration/acme/dns01/) that talk to the Internet will not work by default in Compliant Kubernetes due to restrictive Network Policies.
 If you need to make use of such issuers, e.g. for wildcard domains, please contact your Compliant Kubernetes Administrator.

 ### Rate Limits